OrqueIO/OrqueIO/README.md

 ### Highly Integrable

-Out of the box, Orque IO provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.
+Out of the box, OrqueIO provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.

 ### Embeddable